chocolatey/choco-wiki/HelpersGetChocolateyWebFile.md

 Default Value          |
 Accept Pipeline Input? | false

-###  -Url \<String\>
+###  -Url [\<String\>]
-This is the url to download the file from.
+This is the 32 bit url to download the resource from.
+This resource can be used on 64 bit systems when a package has both a Url and Url64bit specified if a user passes `--forceX86`.
+If there is only a 64 bit url available, please remove do not use the paramter (only use Url64bit).
+Will fail on 32bit systems if missing or if a user attempts to force a 32 bit installation on a 64 bit system.

 Property               | Value
 ---------------------- | -----
 Aliases                |
-Required?              | true
+Required?              | false
 Position?              | 3
 Default Value          |
 Accept Pipeline Input? | false

 ###  -Url64bit [\<String\>]
-OPTIONAL - If there is a 64 bit installer available, put the link next to the other url.
-Chocolatey will automatically determine if the user is running a 64bit machine or not and adjust accordingly.
+OPTIONAL - If there is a 64 bit resource available, use this parameter.
+Chocolatey will automatically determine if the user is running a 64 bit OS or not and adjust accordingly.
 Please note that the 32 bit url will be used in the absence of this.
-This link should only be used for 64 bit native software.
+This parameter should only be used for 64 bit native software.
 If the original Url contains both (which is quite rare), set this to '$url' Otherwise remove this parameter.

 Property               | Value
 ---------------------- | -----